George Pollard Jr.: Essex

 As they sailed, Pollard's whaleboat was attacked and damaged by a twelve-foot fish; those on the boat temporarily moved to Joy's and Chase's boats during repairs.
 On December 20, near starvation, the crews of the three whaleboats reached what they believed to be Ducie Island, but was actually Henderson Island, just 100 miles from Pitcairn where the residents lived comfortably.
 After seven days, they exhausted the island's meager supply of food and decided that the island could not sustain them.
 As such, they set sail again, hoping to reach Easter Island, about 850 miles away.
 Three of the men opted to remain on the island and were eventually rescued by the trading vessel Surry.

 Sailing east towards South America, Pollard and Chase had seen Joy's health decline.
 He was transferred to Pollard's boat and shortly thereafter died.
 Obed Hendricks was given command of Joy's boat, and the three boats sailed on until during a gale one night Chase's boat became separated from the other two.
 By January 20, 1821, a crew member, Lawson Thomas, died just as the boats of Pollard and Hendricks had come to the end of their provisions.
-It was at this point that to survive their ordeal the men resorted to cannibalism.
+It was at this point that to survive their ordeal the men resorted to cannibalism at sea.
 As other crew members died, their bodies were eaten, until only four men were left alive on Pollard's boat.
 One of them, Charles Ramsdell, proposed that lots should be drawn to determine who should be killed so that the rest might survive.

 Pollard at first resisted this suggestion but then gave in to the majority.
 The lot fell to his cousin Owen Coffin and lots were drawn again to determine who would be Coffin's executioner.
 Ramsdell drew the black spot and Coffin was shot and his remains eaten.
 After the death of Barzillai Ray five days later, Pollard and Ramsdell sailed on and were rescued on February 23 by the whaleship Dauphin.
 For a time the crews of Dauphin, Two Brothers, Hero, and Diana, which were all involved in the rescue of Pollard and Ramsdell, thought that Pollard and Ramsdell were the only survivors of the Essex crew.
 They were eventually moved to the whaleship Two Brothers and taken to Valparaíso.
 There, on March 17, they were reunited with Chase, Benjamin Lawrence, and Thomas Nickerson, the cabin boy of Essex, all of whom had been rescued by the British merchant ship Indian.